Hawaii 3 Island

 Today we will explore the central and western portions of Molokai, transitioning from the wetter mountainous region to the drier open expanses in the west.
 We will reach the west coast of Molokai at Kepuhi, a favorite spot for surfers, and nearby one of Hawaii’s longest white sand beaches, the beautiful Papohaku Beach.
 On a clear day, you can see all the way to the neighboring island of Oahu, about 27 miles.
 On our return trip, we have an option to take a short spur road uphill to the small town of Maunaloa, with great views of the surrounding area, and an opportunity for refreshments.
 We’ll spend the night back in Kaunakakai and have a chance to see more of the town at dinnertime.
 And after dinner, we can check out those “hot breads” baked fresh each evening, with your choice of toppings.
 But you’ll have to go around back, through a dark alley, to the night window of the bakery, so bring a light with you.
 It’s a little bit spooky but well worth it!

-Today we will enjoy a final 10 miles of riding on Molokai on our way to the airport to board our short flight back to Maui, rolling our bikes into the cargo aircraft exactly as we did previously.
-We’ll be back on Maui well before noon and then head out of the hustle and bustle of Kahului and quickly jump right into some of the most challenging and beautiful bike riding of the entire trip.
-We’ll say goodbye to most of the vehicle traffic as we take the Kahekili Highway along the coast of West Maui.
-This epic road twists and turns and narrows to not much more than a single lane, with several steep climbs and fun descents, and endless Pacific Ocean views.
-We’ll pass through a handful of small towns and undoubtedly be tempted to stop at one of the banana bread or shave ice stands.
-Civilization will return as we pass the resort areas of Kapalua and Kaanapali on our way to Lahaina, once the capital of the Kingdom of Hawaii.
+Today we will take an early morning shuttle to the Molokai airport where we will board our short flight back to Maui, rolling our bikes into the cargo aircraft exactly as we did previously.
+We’ll be back on Maui well before noon and then head out of the hustle and bustle of Kahului, across the center of Maui, passing the Maui Ocean Center (with a terrific aquarium), Lookout Point (a great vantage point for seeing migrating whales), and a pie shop that beckons, all enroute to Lahaina, once the capital of the Kingdom of Hawaii.
 We’ll spend two nights in Lahaina at a hotel near great seafood restaurants and directly adjacent to the harbor, where we’ll pick up the ferry to Lanai tomorrow morning.

 Day 6.
 Lahaina to Lanai and back, 0-46 miles